Civic University Agreement

 We found around three in four residents believe we make our region a better place to live and are proud of the role we play in the city and region.

-Download our polling data for more information and results of our research.
-(PDF, 588KB)
+- Download our polling data (PDF, 588KB) for more information and results on our research.

-Download the summary tables for headline findings from our research.
-(PDF, 450KB)
+- Download our summary tables (PDF, 450KB) for our headline findings from our research.